-After more than 20 years, IDRI has concrete progress to report: diagnostics on the market, vaccines in clinical trials, and drugs being discovered and in development.
+After 25 years, IDRI has concrete progress to report: diagnostics on the market, vaccines in clinical trials, and drugs being discovered and in development.

 More than 13 million diagnostics, using IDRI technology, are on the market for leishmaniasis, Chagas disease and leprosy.

 IDRI has vaccines in clinical trials

 , including a promising tuberculosis candidate currently in trials in South Africa, which has one of the world’s largest burdens of TB.
 To date, IDRI has conducted 10 trials for leishmaniasis vaccine candidates; 3 trials for tuberculosis vaccine candidates; and 1 trial for a pandemic flu vaccine candidate.
 IDRI’s most current vaccine trial is for a promising leprosy vaccine candidate, now in Phase 1 trials in the U.S.